 Holistik - wealth planning : www.holistik-wp.ch

-Here the Programme of the 5 days of GENEVA FORUM of December 2021, where are described the days dedicated to the Conference on Finance and Science for Peace and Sustainable Development Goals.
+Here the Programme of the 5 days of GENEVA FORUM of December 2022, where are described the sessions dedicated to the Conference on Finance and Science for Peace and Sustainable Development Goals.

 Session organised by the Geneva Forum